 How do I know if someone else is a hacker?

-As far as someone else, if they are good with computer, programming, and networking they could be considered a hacker.
-However, trying to determine if someone is a malicious hacker or if they have hacked into your computer can be difficult since it usually requires another hacker or computer expert to detect malicious activity.
+Anyone who is good with computer, programming, and networking may be considered a hacker.
+However, trying to determine if someone is a malicious hacker or if they have hacked into your computer can be difficult, since it usually requires another hacker or computer expert to detect malicious activity.